RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 # LiA CLI User Guide

 LiA (Linux Assistant) is a command-line tool that helps you store, manage, and execute your frequently used Linux commands and scripts.
+With LiA, you can organize your commands with names, descriptions, and tags, making it easy to search and execute them whenever needed.

+---

 ## Table of Contents